8483/notes/topics/security.md

 # XSS - Cross Site Scripting

+**An XSS vulnerability enables an attacker to inject JavaScript into a site.**

 Handling special characters properly by preventing them from being parsed as code.

 -   Input validation